therealkuma/fintech_collab/README.md

 The types of loans are personal installment loans such as debt consolidation, home improvement, buying a solar panel, wedding.

-As an accountant, you expedit your recording process by automate the entries. <br />
-As an accounting manager, he examing the ingregrity of the accounting data, reasonablness of the business and balancing of the books.  <br />
+As an accountant, you expedit your recording process by automate the entries and he examing the ingregrity of the accounting data <br />
 As a marketing, he examing the profitability, demographic, segmentation of the business. <br />
-As a CEO, <br />
 As a sales manager, he look into trend of the business. future growth. <br />
+As a CFO, reasonablness of the business and balancing of the books.<br />
+CEO, DAVE M

 <br />
 The approach